If accepted after this initial approach, please do the following…

-- Write or import your content.
+- Write or import your article.

 - Remember to cite sources directly using hyperlinks.
-The same goes for images using captions — if said images aren’t marketing material freely available online.
+The same goes for images using captions — if said images aren’t marketing material made available online.
 Making an image’s copyright clear with a © credit beneath is also appreciated.